-In 2016, Brand Thunder will evolve its “New Tab” pages so they are optimized for phones and tablets.
+In 2016, Brand Thunder will evolve its “New Tab” pages so they are optimized for phones with good quality mobile phone plans and tablets.
 The company also plans to introduce a self-serve product that will allow smaller brands to pay a low monthly fee and build their own “New Tab” pages.

 Murphy says that Ohio has played a key role in positioning his company for success.